 by Amanda Mears

 When the clock hits midnight on December 31, it's time to celebrate the start of a new year.
-Whether you're toasting the new year with a glass of champagne, sharing a kiss or cheering as the ball drops in New York City, you're joining millions of people around the world taking part in traditions that celebrate a fresh start.
+Whether you're toasting the new year with a glass of champagne, sharing a kiss, or cheering as the ball drops in Times Square, you're joining millions of people around the world taking part in traditions that celebrate a fresh start.

 Eat black-eyed peas: This American tradition dates back to the Civil War, when crops in the South were being destroyed by opposing soldiers.
 Black-eyed peas were considered livestock feed and left unharmed by the troops.
 To celebrate an upcoming year full of luck and prosperity, Hoppin' John, a dish made from black-eyed peas and ham hock, is traditionally eaten in Southern states on New Year's Day.
 For extra good fortune, try pairing it with cornbread, which is said to represent gold.